Interior Design

 Soft fabrics

-If there is one thing the seventies were great at, it was providing you with a hug every time you sat down in front of the latest episode of Columbo.
+If there is one thing the seventies were great at, it was hugging you every time you sat down in front of the latest episode of Columbo.
 We are delighted at the return of soft, luxurious fabrics like corduroy and velvet – so inviting at the end of a long day.
-If you don’t want to change all your current furniture, you could find some cushions and throws or even an on-point seventies bean bag, to take the harder edges off your modern decor.
+If you don’t want to change all your current furniture, you could find cushions and throws or even an on-point seventies bean bag to take the harder edges off your modern decor.
 But if you really want to indulge, a corduroy sofa is the ultimate in cozy, vintage living.

 Rattan

-Easy-going, practical, and stylish – rattan was a popular style of furniture in the seventies for a great reason.
-Rattan is actually named after a type of palm tree but has become shorthand for the cool furniture, shelving, and seating that has been crafted from it for centuries, culminating in a rattan boom in the seventies.
-It can actually be anything from bamboo, cane, and willow and as a result, it feels natural and exotic.
+Easy-going, practical, and stylish – rattan was a popular furniture style in the seventies for a great reason.
+Rattan is named after a type of palm tree but has become shorthand for the fabulous furniture, shelving, and seating crafted from it for centuries, culminating in a rattan boom in the seventies.
+It can be anything from bamboo, cane, and willow, and as a result, it feels natural and exotic.

 The key thing with 70s interior design, though, is not to overdo it – choose a rattan chair here, a shelf there – even go focal with a rattan coffee table centerpiece if you like – but do mix it up with other textures.
-When it comes to living with this fabulous stuff, just make sure you run feather duster over its textured surface regularly, to stop the dust from settling into the grooves.
+When living with this fabulous stuff, regularly run a feather duster over its textured surface to stop the dust from settling into the grooves.

-Quick Tip – Think About Art: Along with your 70s furniture and decor, consider some pieces of art that will help to maintain the vibe you’re going for.
+Insight – Think About Art: Along with your 70s furniture and decor, consider art pieces that will help maintain the vibe you’re going for.
 This can be as simple as posters or it could be paintings and prints that capture the spirit.

 70s Decor: What Not to Do…